CiscoSystems/devstack-environment/README.md

 You will then be logged in as user 'vagrant'.
 In your home directory you have a 'workspace' directory, inside of which you will find 'log' and 'devstack'.
-On the controller, after changeing into the devstack directory, you can run 'source openrc admin demo', after which you can issue various OpenStack commands.
+On the controller, after changing into the devstack directory, you can run 'source openrc admin demo', after which you can issue various OpenStack commands.